groovy-sky/azure-ip-ranges/README.md

 ## What?

 The result of the workflow is a bunch of files with IP addresses.
 For easier search I also wrote a small Python script which can be used to search for a specific IP in all of these files.
 The script is located [here](/search.py).
-You can install it using the following command:
+You can install it using the following command(you'll need to have Python and Linux OS/WSL installed):

 ```
 curl -s https://raw.githubusercontent.com/groovy-sky/azure-ip-ranges/main/requirements.txt | xargs -n 1 pip install --user